wouterw/yunify/README.md

 This project consist of:

-1. A Node.js + Express + Socket.io back-end, using MongoDb + Mongoose on it's data layer.
+1. A Node.js + Express/Jade + Socket.io back-end, using MongoDb & Mongoose on it's data layer.

 2. A desktop client application using Twitter Bootstrap, Knockout.js (MVVM).